 Do practice test-only courses offer Certificates of Completion?

-If you have any additional questions regarding the practice tests please contact Udemy Support.
+If you have any additional questions regarding the practice tests please contact our support team.

 If you wish to remove a course from your My Courses page, you can quickly do so by archiving it.
 Archiving a course moves it to the Archived page of your account, but does not prevent you from accessing it.